aditisneh/sentiment_analysis/README.md

 # Sentiment_Analysis
-This is a pythonn program which uses NLP algorithms but no NLTK modules are imported for sentiment analysis of any paragraphs in "read.text".
-Corresponding graph is plotted according to the sentiments found.
+This is a python program which uses NLP algorithms but no NLTK modules are imported for sentiment analysis.Paragraphs are pasted in "read.text" and corresponding graph is plotted according to the sentiments found.